|

 watchmaker.
 Peggy's husband, William T.

-Grant, was that year operating a sawmill out of Chicago while Peggy ran a boarding house.
+Grant, was that year operating a sawmill outside Chicago and Peggy ran a boarding house.

 "Frank" H. Folice (1869–1936), who operated a large